 In order to “complete” a zone you will have to unlock all waypoints, visit every vista and point of interest, complete all skill points and tasks.
 Succesfully completing a zone will reward you with a chest that grants you experience among other goodies.

 Waypoints is maybe the most important aspect of map completion as they will allow you to move instantly between zones, allowing you to get to world bosses and events much faster than walking.
-They need a small price to pay in gold, but the amount is unimportant.
+They need a small price to pay in gold, and they can become expensive if used very frequently.
 The further away a waypoint is the more gold you will need to pay.
 Travelling through waypoints within a city costs nothing.

 Points of Interest (PoI for short) are the little squares you see on a map.
 They are placed in areas where there are important places to visit (much like sightseeing).
 In order to unlock them you must get as close to the square as possible.
 If it doesn’t unlock maybe the PoI is in another height or depth so don’t freak out.

 Tasks are seen as Hearts in the map.
 They are like mini-quests that make you gather stuff or kill certain mobs, basically helping the local NPCs.
 Completing Tasks is important as they grant XP, Karma and unlock the corresponding Task Merchant who sometimes can sell stuff needed for Legendary items or Collections.
 Renown Hearts in the expansions are reset daily hence can be completed more than once.